 Seeking emergency treatment for gas-related symptoms is rare, but can occur.
 Some signs that you may need to seek urgent medical attention include the following symptoms:

-Temperature greater than 100.4 degrees Fahrenheit or less than 96.8 degrees Fahrenheit (taken rectally) in babies younger than 12 weeks old.
+- Temperature is greater than 100.4 degrees Fahrenheit or less than 96.8 degrees Fahrenheit (taken rectally) in babies younger than 12 weeks old.

-Other symptoms accompanied with gas pain may be less worrisome, but could merit a trip to your child’s pediatrician include:
+Other symptoms accompanied by gas pain may be less worrisome but could merit a trip to your child’s pediatrician include:

 Your child seems to have significant gas and tummy troubles after eating.
 This could indicate your baby needs a different formula or that something in your breast milk is causing discomfort.

 Your child has diarrhea and gas after feedings.
 This could also indicate a food allergy or intolerance.
 Blood in the stool is particularly worrisome.